Travie McCoy: 2010–2015: Solo career and Lazarus

-McCoy is featured on the remix of teen-pop singer Jessica Jarrell's debut single "Up and Running," on the singer's upcoming debut album on Island Records.
-McCoy is also featured on Livin's City of Brotherly Love album, scheduled to be released in early 2011 on 700 Level Entertainment.
+McCoy is featured on the remix of teen-pop singer Jessica Jarrell's debut single "Up and Running", released through Island Records.
+McCoy is also featured on Livin's City of Brotherly Love album, released in early 2011 on 700 Level Entertainment.
 The track "When I Approach" features Livin, McCoy and Joe Budden, and is produced by Sev-One.
 A video released on YouTube showed McCoy recording the song.
-In mid-2010 he worked with producer Starsmith and British singer Cheryl Cole for her upcoming album.
-He is featured on the track "Yeah Yeah" of Cole's album Messy Little Raindrops.
+In mid-2010 he worked with producer Starsmith and British singer Cheryl Cole; he is featured on the track "Yeah Yeah" of Cole's album Messy Little Raindrops.
 In November 2010, McCoy collaborated with English R&B artist Taio Cruz on Cruz's single "Higher".

-Gym Class Heroes released a new album, The Papercut Chronicles II, in November 2011.
+Gym Class Heroes released the album The Papercut Chronicles II in November 2011.
 The single "Stereo Hearts" reached No. 4 on the Billboard Hot 100.
 McCoy performed the song with Adam Levine of Maroon 5 on November 5, 2011, on Saturday Night Live.
 Gym Class Heroes also performed the song with Levine at the 2011 American Music Awards.

-In 2012, McCoy collaborated with English Girl Group Stooshe with their single Love Me.
-On April 24, 2012, McCoy's song with ex Hollywood Undead singer, Deuce, was released on Deuce's album Nine Lives.
+In 2012, McCoy collaborated with English girl group Stooshe on their single "Love Me".
+On April 24, 2012, McCoy's song with ex-Hollywood Undead singer, Deuce, was released on Deuce's album Nine Lives.
 The title of the track is "I Came to Party".

 In 2013, McCoy released "Rough Water", a single with Jason Mraz.
-The track was intended to be the lead single from McCoy's sophomore solo album, Rough Water.
-According to McCoy, the album was "inspired by a tough period with his former girlfriend."
-In March 2014, he released the single "Keep On Keeping On," featuring Panic! at the Disco frontman Brendon Urie.
+The track was intended to be the lead single from McCoy's second solo album, Rough Water.
+According to McCoy, the album was "inspired by a tough period with his former girlfriend".
+In March 2014, he released the single "Keep On Keeping On" featuring Panic! at the Disco frontman Brendon Urie.

 McCoy was featured on Olly Murs' hit single "Wrapped Up", released in October 2014.
-In 2015, McCoy released the single "Golden" feat.
-Sia, which was certified Platinum by the ARIA.
+In 2015, McCoy released the single "Golden" featuring Sia, which was certified platinum by the ARIA.